ASTR 1210 (O'Connell) Supplement

 We may not yet have reached the "carrying capacity" of the Earth, but we are getting closer.
 We are probably already well in excess of the population that is compatible with easy resource sustainability.

-Fortunately, as of 2019 the net birth rate has dropped to 1%, and the doubling time has increased to 70 years.
+Fortunately, as of 2019 the net birth rate had dropped to 1%, and the doubling time increased to 70 years.
 Taking into account this important reduction, the population in the year 2100 is projected to be "only" 11 billion -- so the situation is less dire than it might have been.
 Nonetheless, demand from the growing human population has already crossed critical local resource thresholds in many areas, as attested by famines and other privations scattered around the world.

 There is no doubt that unchecked population growth is the biggest technology-driven hazard facing the human race today.
 Population control is not a technologically difficult problem; effective innovations like the birth control pill are readily available.
 But there are serious ethical, not to mention political, quandaries in attempting to control or reduce the human population.
 Regardless, it is obvious that these must be intelligently confronted soon.
 Needless to say, prospects here are not good.
 You would be hard pressed to find American politicians for whom population control is a serious issue, let alone a high priority.
 In fact, policies on all sides of the political spectrum, including those embedded in the current federal tax code, are to encourage population growth.